 If one wants a home loan, the credit history is going to be one of the most important factors in order to determine the interest rate and the borrowing terms.
-It’s thus easy to see why: When the borrower is hoping to get credit—and that includes a mortgage—the higher the score is, the better off the borrower is likely to be.
+It’s thus easy to see when the borrower is hoping to get credit and that includes a mortgage, the higher the score is, the better off the borrower is likely to be.
+If the CIBIL score for home loan application is good the application will be easily acceptable.

-The credit score however itself has several parts, including:
+The credit score however itself has several parts

 - The length of time the borrower has had credit